From Virtual Host To Metaverse, Panda Beibei IP Evolves With New Updates

-CHENGDU, CHINA, December 29, 2023 /EINPresswire / -- From the Golden Panda Awards Ceremony to the 2023 Chengdu World Science Fiction Convention, from Chengdu's night markets to the Chengdu FISU Games, from experiencing the lively atmosphere of autumn to warming up together in winter-panda Beibei is never absent in major events and seasonal changes, becoming a warm-hearted companion for a large number of audience.
+Chengdu, China, Dec.
+29, 2023 (GLOBE NEWSWIRE) -- From the Golden Panda Awards Ceremony to the 2023 Chengdu World Science Fiction Convention, from Chengdu's night markets to the Chengdu FISU Games, from experiencing the lively atmosphere of autumn to warming up together in winter-panda Beibei is never absent in major events and seasonal changes, becoming a warm-hearted companion for a large number of audience.

 With the great charm of panda Beibei, Panda Wandering has already launched over 30 episodes, covering various aspects of Sichuan, including culture, economy, trade, tourism, delicacy, folklore, transportation, technology, etc. Over 800 original videos of the program have been released globally, with a total of 2 billion views both domestically and internationally, it has achieved preliminary international influence.